SIVAPRAKASHK3/M1_Students_attendence_management/1_Requirment/README.md

 ## WHAT
   * It is a simple Student Attendence Management Systems.
 ## WHY
-  * The main objective of this project is to manage the Bank account throught online.
+  * The main objective of this project is to add,retrive,check percentage ,eligiblity and remarks.
 ## WHO
-  * People who need to manage their Bank account, View their account details and account balance throught online are the end user.
+  * People who need to manage add attendence , View attendence,checking percentage and remark throught online for the user.
 ## WHERE
-  * This project mainly comes in use in places like ATM, Banks and even in the online Bank transaction system.
+  * This project mainly comes in use in places like schools  and education institution in the Attendence Management system.
 ## HOW
-  * This project is implemented using "c program" and uses traditional file systems and not database system.
-This project also make use of the structure where user defined variables are present.
+  * This project is implemented using "c program" and uses recusive,fuction call and pointers.

 # SWOT ANALYSIS OF THE PROJECT
  ## STRENGTHS:
    * Easily Accessible
    * Platform Independant
    * Ease of use
-   * Guidance Availability
 ## WEAKNESS:
-   * No Database only Traditional File System
+   * No Database
-   * Timescale and Deadline
+   * student name is pre defined
    * Process and System
-   * Post training required
 ## OPPORTUNITIES:
+   * Implementation of various tools
    * Skill Development
    * Quick Solution for the problem
    * Standardized process